-You live in Florida and you just got divorced.
-The two of you bought a house while you were married, which is usually the most valuable marital asset.
-The judge finalized your divorce, but ownership and how the home is to be disposed of wasn’t mentioned or adequately addressed in the settlement agreement or in the final judgment and now you have a problem.
+You live in Florida and you just got divorced or you were divorced or live in a different state or country and own a home in Florida.
+The divorce was finalized, but ownership and how the home is to be disposed of weren’t mentioned or adequately addressed in the settlement agreement or in the final judgment (your Florida judgment, or your out-of-state or out-of-country judgment).
 What do you do?

 What do you do when an ex-wife or ex-husband won’t agree to buy you out or won’t answer your calls or texts about signing over the deed?